 Hi, I’m Franziskus, a security & cryptography engineer and researcher based in Berlin.
 I’m the co-founder of Cryspen, a company that builds custom high assurance cryptography.

 Previously I was leading the security engineering efforts at Wire.
 And before that I was working on Mozilla’s cryptography library NSS and Firefox.
 I’m interested in everything around applied cryptography, in particular authentication and key exchange protocols, formally verifiable specifications and implementations of cryptographic primitives, and privacy preserving data collection and computation.
 I’m also the initiator and co-organiser of the Berlin Crypto Meetup.

-If you want to get in touch, send me a message to mail@ this domain or a DM on Twitter.
+If you want to get in touch, send me a message to mail@ this domain or a DM on Twitter, or schedule a call.

 A short overview of my professional life.
 A more formal CV can be found here as pdf.

 Engineer — OpenMLS, Since October 2021

 Security Engineering Lead — Wire, June 2020 - August 2021

 Head of Cryptography Engineering — Fraunhofer AISEC, January 2020 until May 2020

 Senior Cryptography/Security Engineer — Mozilla, October 2015 - January 2020

 Security Engineering Intern — Mozilla, May 2015 - July 2015